*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Can you ride a bike?
 If you can ride a bike you can fat bike.
 Seriously.
 Fat biking uses wider tires with a lower tire pressure, and are made for riding on snowy trails.
 The best part of this hot new winter sport is it burns an epic amount of calories – up to 1,500 calories in only an hour.
 Fat biking isn’t permitted on all trails so it’s best to check ahead before heading out.

 Where to Fat Bike: Cruise the six-kilometres of Forest Lea’s marked snowshoe trails for fat biking, or if you’re a little further south, Lennox & Addington’s Forest Trails have six kilometres of logging roads and single-track trails on 127 acres of forest, or you can explore Frontenac County’s rail trails by bike for a more sedate pace.
-Don’t miss the annual Slush Fest fat biking day at Sir Sam’s Ski & Ride and try out the world of fat biking with on-site rentals and access to leisurely or challenging courses.
+At Sir Sam’s Ski & Ride, try out the world of fat biking with on-site rentals and access to leisurely or challenging courses.

 Where to Gear Up: Fat biking requires a specialized bike which you can rent from Gearheads in Petawawa or from Algonquin Outfitters in Haliburton.
 Please note rentals made in Haliburton will need to be picked up outside the region.